wp-plugins/clickbank-niche-storefronts/readme.txt

 Yes, you need to be a free/paid member at **CBproAds.com**.
 Click here to [Sign up @ CBproAds.com](http://cbproads.com/join.asp)

+= Where can i find the installation files of the readymade 60 premade niche packages? =

+These niche packages are offered by another website and as we have partenered with them, this comes to you absolutely free.
+As per the agreement with them, these packages cannot be distributed freely and it requires a login to download them.
+You can download them from **CBproAds.com** members area.

+Please click here to [Sign up @ CBproAds.com](http://cbproads.com/join.asp)

 == Screenshots ==